 We sat outside on the patio at El Monumento overlooking the San Gabriel River and enjoyed a wonderful dinner.
 The restaurant is rated #9 on Tripadvisor and has moderate prices.
 I ordered the Classico Vegetable Enchiladas dinner, and Brody had beef nachos.
 It was all good and plentiful.

-It’s moments like this that remind me of how precious it is to raise my grandson as my own.
+Moments like this remind me of how precious it is to raise my grandson as my own.
 It’s hard but worth it.

 Downtown Georgetown at Night

-After dinner, we walked around downtown, where plenty of boutiques, wineries, and shops were opened.
+After dinner, we walked around downtown to shop at the places that were open.
 I even found a purse (not sure I needed it), but it was on sale and a few Christmas gifts at OoLaLa Boutique.
 And, look, Brody found a friend.
 I didn’t catch the pooch’s name, but it was one of the boutiques’ mascots welcoming visitors with friendly wags.

 If you want to know what to do in Georgetown during the holidays, ask someone that’s been there or perhaps lives there.
 You could even google “The Daytripper.”
 He is a writer, but he also lives in Georgetown, and he and his family are on all the brochures of Georgetown.

 We went early to find coffee and found Lampost Coffee on Main Street.
 Brody asked me if he could try something he’d never had before, and the lady behind the counter suggested a hot chia tea.
 He loved it.
-I think our road trip travels are getting him to think outside the box.
-After our coffee, we (or I) walked around downtown and shopped a little more.
-We went back to OoLaLa, where I bought jewelry for myself, and Brody got to visit with the dogs in the store again.
+Our road trip travels get him to think outside the box.
+After our coffee, we walked around downtown and shopped a little more.
+We returned to OoLaLa, where I bought the purse and found some jewelry I couldn’t live without.
+Brody got to visit with the dogs in the store again.

 Before heading to Inner Space Caverns, we had lunch at the popular 600 Degrees Pizzeria and Drafthouse.
 That wasn’t a hard choice for us because who doesn’t like pizza?
 Plus, the lady at the Visitors Center said we had to try it.
 We got there early, so no waiting for a table, but later that day, as we walked by, the place was packed, and the line was long.
 Check out the size of that pizza …and less than $5.